Prouty STRETCHers Share Their Experiences from the North Pole Expedition

 It’s not just the boat, it is what it is having us do.
-Doing the unthinkable, going to the North Pole.
+We’re doing the unthinkable, going to the North Pole.

-But more important than that, having us make friends with 13 other people, many of who we have never met.
+But more importantly than that, having us make friends with 13 other people, many of who we have never met.
 That accomplished, the opportunity is presented to interact with well over 120 more people and get to know many of them.
-This has strongly reaffirmed my faith in mankind and my belief that generally people no matter their country, race, religion, occupation, status in life, or where they live are kind to each other, courteous, caring, willing to help, and just want to exist peacefully.
+This has strongly reaffirmed my faith in mankind and my belief that generally people, no matter their country, race, religion, occupation, status in life, or where they live, are kind to each other, courteous, caring, willing to help, and just want to exist peacefully.

 What a special treat to wake up to an announcement of another polar bear sighting!
 It was much closer than the first one we saw, and it seemed to be as interested in us as we were in him.
 At one point, the polar bear just sat down as if he wanted to provide the perfect “photo op” for us!

 Solan capped the day with a description of what the day will look like when we arrive at the North Pole tomorrow.
 We had a glimpse of our surroundings earlier in the day when the conditions improved such that all groups were treated to a helicopter ride around the ship.
-From this vantage point, you could see the leads and cracks in the ice much clearer.
+From this vantage point, you could see the leads and cracks in the ice much more clearly.
 We’re traveling in a vast ocean with ice as far as the eye can see.
-It’s beautiful and tranquil.
-Both a treat to my senses and needs at the moment.
+It’s beautiful and tranquil, both a treat to my senses and needs at the moment.